tiehm/analytics/README.md

 ## License

-This is a private project, you have no permission to use any of this code.
+This is a private project, I do not guarantee the security of this due to the lack of updates.